oyanzhi/AIvestor/README.md

     - Port: 5432

 ## Development
-Run `npm start-all` which starts both the frontend and backend servers\
+Run `npm start` which starts both the frontend and backend servers\
 **Frontend running on `localhost:3000`**\
 **Backend running on `localhost:8000`**